caleb531/automata/joss/paper.md

 ```

 Finally, we take the intersection of the two DFAs we have constructed and read all of
-the words in the output DFA (which accepts the intersection of the languages of the
-DFAs given as input) into a list.
+the words in the output DFA into a list.
 The library makes this straightforward and idiomatic.

 ```python
 found_words_dfa = target_words_dfa & words_within_edit_distance_dfa
 found_words = list(found_words_dfa)
 ```

+The DFA `found_words_dfa` accepts the words in intersection of the languages of the
+DFAs given as input.
 Note the power of this technique is that the DFA `words_within_edit_distance_dfa`
 has an infinite language, meaning we could not do this same computation just using the builtin
 sets in Python directly (as they always represent a finite collection), although the
 syntax used by `automata` is very similar.